£8.95 – £21.95

 Your Online Medical Consultation

-What are Amitriptyline tablets for migraine?
+What are Amitriptyline tablets?

 Amitriptyline tablets work as a migraine prophylactic, meaning it is taken everyday to prevent migraines from happening.
 It does this by increasing the levels of neurotransmitters in the brain that affect mood and well-being—specifically, serotonin and norepinephrine.
 Serotonin is involved in the regulation of blood vessels during a migraine headache, and both chemicals play a role in the processing of pain by the brain.